 Alps Mountaineering’s King Kong camp chair tops most lists of the best

 At around $30, Moon Lence’s portable camp chair is one of the most affordable backpacker-friendly camp chairs available.
-It packs down incredibly small and weighs just two pounds, but still manages to support almost 250 pounds.
+It packs down incredibly small and weighs just 2 pounds but still manages to support almost 250 pounds.
 The breathable, soft mesh material is airy and comfortable even after a few hours around the campfire.

 If space and weight aren’t an issue, nothing beats a proper lounge chair.
 BCP’s Zero Gravity Lounge Chair boasts all the features of more expensive “luxury” lounge chair models at half the price.
 It includes a high back with a headrest and neck pillow, is fully reclinable, and provides more leg support than most.
 At 17.5 pounds, it’s the bulkiest on this list, meaning it’s best for front country and car

 REI’s Flexlite Camp Dreamer Chair strikes a good balance between comfort and packability.
 It’s lightweight and packs down incredibly small, making it an ideal solution for backpackers and minimalist campers.
 Setup takes a little longer than others on this list, but the Flexlite Camp Dreamer makes up for it with a high back and a big detachable pillow to maximize comfort.
 It lacks the armrest and cup holders found in fancier models, but the two small “wing” pockets provide a bit of space for stashing your must-have fireside essentials.